 The first phone call was made to Lavish who had been there waiting for us for the past 4 hours.
-The second call was to our driver who too had arrived and was waiting with Lavish.
-In the next half an hour, we were cruising on our way towards Gulmarg.
+The second call was to our driver who had arrived and was waiting with Lavish.
+In the next half an hour, we were cruising on our way toward Gulmarg.

 How to reach Srinagar from Delhi